With so many models to choose from, how do you choose just one?

 3. Materials

-• Uppers
+• UPPERS

-Uppers are the top part of the shoe which holds the foot secure.
+Uppers are the top part of the shoe which keeps the foot secure.
 It’s made of different materials for breathability, protection, and stability.
 The toe box, laces, and tongue are all part of the running shoe’s upper.

-• Sole
+• SOLE

 The midsole is between the upper and the outsole.
 It’s made of a spongy or gel material for your foot’s protection.
 The outsole is the base of the shoe and is made of both carbon rubber and brown rubber.
 It also serves for protection against the terrain, and has grooves for traction.

-• Cushioning
+• CUSHIONING

 4. Style